 You can also order very high-quality seafood and krill oil supplements here.

-Acupuncture is an alternative treatment that has been shown to increase brain blood flow.
+Acupuncture is an alternative treatment that has been shown to increase brain blood flow and circulation.

 In a randomized controlled trial, 17 post-stroke patients did acupuncture or sham acupuncture for 20 minutes.

 The researchers found that the speed of blood flow to both hemispheres of the brain significantly increased during and after acupuncture treatment (39, 42).

 Research has also shown that acupuncture can significantly improve cerebral blood flow and circulation in animals (40-41, 43).

 I’m a really big fan of auricular acupuncture.
 Auricular acupuncture is when needles are inserted into ear.
 I’d recommend trying to find a health practitioner in your area who provides it, especially if you’re weening off psychiatric medication.
 It really helped me the first time I came off antidepressants.
 I was surprised.

 In my experience, ear acupuncture is more effective than regular acupuncture.
 I’m not sure why.
 I’ve just personally noticed more benefits from ear acupuncture.

 At the end of each appointment, my practitioner would secure these small black seeds on my ear.

 I also use this acupuncture mat at home to relax before bed.